UOS-CGLab/Subdivision/README.md

     index_byteLengths.push(index_byteLength);
 }
 ```

-For example if max depth is 5, and the subdivision level of patch is 3, patch will be divided as following image.
+For example if max depth is 5, and the subdivision level of patch is 3, patch will be divided as following image:

 <img src="./imgs/tesselation.png" alt="Description" width="300">

-위에서 만들어진 데이터는 각각 해당하는 depth의 vertexBuffers와 indexBuffers에 저장된다. 그 후 drawIndexed(m, n)가 호출되어 n개의 patch를 m개의 vertex로 draw한다.
+Each depth's tessellation data is stored in vertexBuffers and indexBuffers.
+The drawIndexed() function is then called to draw the patches.

 ``` javascript